Arnoldosmium/embed-tree/README.md

 `BranchNode` is the public tree shape.
 It can represent an input branch from a loader or the organized output from `EmbedTree.to_branch()`.

-`EmbedTree` has internal runtime nodes and content records, but they are not public API.
+`EmbedTree` has internal runtime nodes and content records which are not public API.

 ## Persistence